 This takes us on yet another trip down nostalgia lane.

-– This was his actual satanic achievement, not the sensationalism that catapulted him into stardom.
-Young Grishnackh was himself inspired by the freshly developed thoughts on how ’black metal Satanism’ was to be understood – as promulgated by Euronymous and Dead (MAYHEM/MORBID), Jon Nödtveidt (DISSECTION), IT (OPHTHALAMIA, ABRUPTUM), together with a handful of others who publicly experimented with radical thoughts as early as in 1991.
+– Grishnackh’s knife-in-the-back was not a worthy contribution to the glory of Satan.
+It was how he acknowledged and worshipped the deity in early interviews and influenced thousands of people to intensify their bonds with black metal and, in continuation, the Devil.
+I’ve known quite a few people who began their esoteric pursuit as fans of early BURZUM records, who read the interviews and went on to become devout Left-Hand Path practitioners.
+This was his actual satanic achievement, not the sensationalism that catapulted him into stardom.
+Young Grishnackh was himself inspired by the freshly developed thoughts on how ’black metal Satanism’ was to be understood – as promulgated by Euronymous and Dead (MAYHEM, MORBID), Jon Nödtveidt (DISSECTION), IT (OPHTHALAMIA, ABRUPTUM), together with a handful of others who publicly experimented with radical thoughts as early as in 1991.

 Thus, he proclaims, seeking the source of seeds planted by Satan in souls of young black metal fanatics – it is to interviews and music of the time one should look, not contemporary revisionist history.

-Since the aforementioned gentleman has defected from the infernal cadres, along with his teens, I’m curious how many true believers remain for the storm of evil; diabolical devotees with anywhere near the religious fervour to that of Hare Krishnas, Buddhist or Christian monks, and so on.
+Since the aforementioned Norwegian has defected from the infernal cadres, along with his teenage years, I’m curious how many of the true believers will remain for the storm of evil; diabolical devotees with anywhere near the religious fervour to that of Hare Krishnas, Buddhist or Christian monks, and so on.
 True zealots who would forfeit all distractions of the flesh in order to wholeheartedly dedicate themselves to Lord Satan’s service.

-– I have been enjoying such a lifestyle for some months myself, the whole isolated routine becomes very satisfying over time.
-I count myself as one of those who absolutely can´t subordinate to any authority – try to force order upon me and my resistance only becomes that much stronger.
+– I don’t think such decisions necessarily mean renouncing earthly pleasures.
+Monastery life, including the discipline and asceticism, is precisely what I imagine many seek out by preference.
+By only stimulating the physical body it becomes exactly that; mundane, earthly and profane.
+In the right setting, it’s possible to live as an ascetic on one’s own.
+I’ve been enjoying such a lifestyle for some months myself, the whole isolated routine becomes very satisfying over time.
+I count myself as one of those who absolutely can’t subordinate to any authority – try to force order upon me and my resistance only becomes that much stronger.

-Like with everything else, he says, only a small percentage of those who claim to be holy men really fit the ideal and do what they do for the right reasons.
+Like with everything else, he claims, only a small percentage of alleged holy men really fit the ideal and do what they do for the right reasons.

 – If you end up as Aghori Sadhu or a black metal musician with a job and suit is maybe just determined by your surroundings, not your true conviction and devotion.
 Actually, I must say that your question reeks with doubt that black metal people are capable of such dedicated spiritual life.

 The thought has occurred to me, I must confess.
-On that note, equalling initiated Aghori to an ordinary civilian with a music hobby is like comparing Stalingrad veterans to ‘war metal’ musicians who have never been in a streetfight.
+On that note, equalling initiated Aghori to an ordinary civilian with a music hobby is like comparing Stalingrad veterans to war metal musicians who’ve never been in a streetfight.

 Seclusion and silence, he says, is not how one acquires insight into the mysteries of the Devil.

 – Nothing makes sense without the right vision – not cloistered life, no fraternities.
-All you could gain is a certain order´s grade, subjective experiences, mental hygiene dressed up as magick and ego-stimuli disguised as the contrary.
-This fundamentally distinguishes our faith from that of organised religion, and maybe that´s the quality and strength of the path that a theistic Satanist in present day has to walk on.
+All you could gain is a certain order’s grade, subjective experiences, mental hygiene dressed up as magick and ego-stimuli disguised as the contrary.
+This fundamentally distinguishes our faith from that of organised religion and maybe that’s the quality and strength of the path that a theistic Satanist in the present day has to walk on.